EvanKomp/aide/docs/methods_catalog.md

 - The framework will require that ML estimators be used in the context of variant generation as well as aquisition functions.
 - We should center the framework around a "Library" class that records "Variants" and "Mutations".
 A variant maps a full sequence.
 Variants can be directly defined or defined by combining Mutations.
 Variant generation steps will produce Libraries.
 Aquisition function methods act on Libraries to produce smaller Libraries.
     - Mutation class must track wild type sequence (a Variant object), position and change of amino acids
-    - A Variant can be generated from the Mutation
+    - A Variant can be generated from the Mutation or set of mutations
-    - Variants can be generated combinatorially from mutations
+    - Variants libraries can be generated combinatorially from mutations
     - Variants should track (if any) Mutations that resulted in them as well as the original Variant
+    - Variants can be of type "Mutational" where it is exactly described by a set of mutations from another variant or "Abstract" where it is just a sequence.
+We can try to intuit a Mutational Variant from abstratc by eg. alignment, but it will be inexact.
 - There will have to be a few subclasses of Library, eg. VariantLibrary that is just a list of variants, CombinatorialLibrary which is defined by a set of mutations
 - Variant generation should probably have a few types, dictated by the experimental methods.
 Most methods do not have full control over the specific set of mutations and are instead random.
 For the random case, the variation is manually input to the framework producing a manual Library for downstream aquisition functions.
 For the experimental setups that allow us to express a specific protein, we can have Libraries defined in silico by the framework, eg. by random mutagenesis, recombination, deep learning generation, or model filtered mutations.
 - We should be writing things to a duck db database and libraries should be able to be saved and loaded to the database.
 So should variant scores.
 We must somehow also track which directoed evolution round we are in.
 This way it is easy to load libraries from each round, as well as the combination of all evaluated variants for model training from all rounds.